eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

      available ports for them if the amount of DomainParticipants created reaches the value of :cpp:var:`BuiltinAttributes::mutation_tries<eprosima::fastdds::rtps::BuiltinAttributes::mutation_tries>`
      (100 by default).
-     When it happens, the DomainParticipants will not be able to create the listening ports and will be created without locators configured.
+     When that happens, the DomainParticipants will not be able to create the listening ports (this is notified with a log warning) and will be created without unicast locators configured.

     Refer to :ref:`this example <wireprotocolconfigqos_example>` for configuring both the *mutation_tries* values.